-You may apply to increase the amount of critical illness insurance by completing an Declaration of Insurability form for critical illness insurance, available on go/flexit360.
-The increased coverage starts once the insurance company approves the Declaration of Insurability application.
+You may apply to increase the amount of critical illness insurance by completing a Declaration of Insurability form for critical illness insurance, available on go/flexit360.
+The increased coverage starts once the insurance company approves your application.

 You may change employee, spouse or child critical illness insurance choices as follows: